rbviz/action-handle/README.md

 #=> true
 ```

-Tom booked this room with a ttl of an hour.
-Another user tries to do the same
+Tom booked this room with a ttl of 15 mins.
+Another user tries to book the same room

 ```ruby
 handle = RoomHandle.new(101, 'Jack')